 I could spend years in San Cristobal and never run out of things to do and places to see.
 Although I’ve listed a ton of things here, don’t limit yourself to my recommendations.
 There are so many incredible things to do and places to eat that I’ve yet to discover, as hard as I may try.
 Seriously, now that my time in San Cristobal is running out, I’ve been eating at like five restaurants a day just to check things off my bucket list.

 This city is fantastic, and I hope you love it half as much as I do.
+It’s one of the most essential stops on any Mexican backpacking itinerary.

 If this post helped you out, show some love and support for the blog and help keep my adventures going by buying me a beer!
 My adventures are entirely self-funded, so any show of support is greatly appreciated, and allows me to keep writing helpful travel guides and creating travel content to help you all travel the world on a budget.